Please note that this page contains information and links most relevant for people living in England.

 Subsidised training is available directly from approved training companies and independent trainers.
-All training is delivered by DVSA-registered fleet trainers who have attended one of our Ecodriving 'train-the-trainer' courses.
+All training is delivered by Driver and Vehicle Standards Agency (DVSA) registered fleet trainers who have attended one of our ecodriving ‘train-the-trainer’ courses.
 Training for electric and plug-in vehicles is available to third and public sector, and not-for-profit organisations for free.
+Find a training supplier here.

 Ecodriving is about becoming a better driver and adopting a more professional approach, rather than sacrificing performance and enjoyment for efficient driving,

-Energy Saving Trust’s subsidised Ecodriving training for fleets covers cars and vans, and is provided by training companies in England and based on extensive research into the technical and behavioural aspects of reducing fuel consumption.
+Energy Saving Trust’s subsidised ecodriving training for fleets covers cars and vans, and is provided by training companies in England.
+The training is based on extensive research into the technical and behavioural aspects of reducing fuel consumption.

 For more information, see our best practice guide on fuel efficient driving techniques for fleets.